 The U.S. Census Bureau's Small Area Income and Poverty Estimates (SAIPE) program provides annual estimates of income and poverty statistics for all school districts, counties, and states.
 The main objective of this program is to provide estimates of income and poverty for the administration of federal programs and the allocation of federal funds to local jurisdictions.
 In addition to these federal programs, state and local programs use the income and poverty estimates for distributing funds and managing programs.

 The SAIPE program produces the following county and state estimates:

-In addition, in order to implement provisions of the No Child Left Behind Act of 2001, we produce the following estimates for school districts:
+In addition, in order to implement provisions under Title I of the Elementary and Secondary Education Act as amended, we produce the following estimates for school districts:

 The estimates are not direct counts from enumerations or administrative records, nor direct estimates from sample surveys.
 Instead, for counties and states, we model income and poverty estimates by combining survey data with population estimates and administrative records.
 For school districts, we use the model-based county estimates and inputs from federal tax information and multi-year survey data to produce estimates of poverty.
 See the Methodology page for further details on the models and see Information about Data Inputs for details on the data sources.

 Beginning with the SAIPE program's estimates for 2005, data from the American Community Survey (ACS) are used in the estimation procedure; all prior years used data from the Annual Social and Economic Supplements of the Current Population Survey.
 Further details are given in a 2007 SAIPE report, Use of ACS Data to Produce SAIPE Model-Based Estimates of Poverty for Counties [PDF - 3.4M].